buluu97/graduation/docs/manual_en.md

 These crash bugs are also recorded on your device.
 [See the Fastbot manual for details](https://github.com/bytedance/Fastbot_Android/blob/main/handbook-cn.md#%E7%BB%93%E6%9E%9C%E8%AF%B4%E6%98%8E).

 ## Interacting with Thrid-party Packages
-Fastbot will block the third-party packages (e.g., ad packages) during exploration by default.
+Kea2 will block the third-party packages (e.g., ad packages) during exploration by default.
 If you want to interact with these packages, please add `--allow-any-starts` in [extra arguments](#---sub-command-extra-arguments) when launching Kea2.

 For example:
 ```bash